Just when Asian market participants are starting to close shop, their European counterparts are just beginning their

 Historically, London has always been at a center of trade, thanks to its strategic location.It’s no wonder that it is considered the forex capital of the world with thousands of businessmen making transactions every single minute.
 About 30% of all forex transactions happen during the London session.

 Below is a table of the London session pip ranges of the major currency pairs.

 These pip values were calculated using averages of past data.
 Take note that these are NOT ABSOLUTE VALUES and can vary depending on liquidity and other market conditions.Also, the session range for EUR/CHF has not been included since the Swiss franc has been pegged to the euro at 1.2000 during the period.

-Here are some neat facts about European session:
+Here are some neat facts about the European session:

 - Because the London session crosses with the two other major trading sessions–and with London being such a key financial center–a large chunk of forex transactions take place during this time.
 This leads to high liquidity and potentially lower transaction costs, i.e., lower pip spreads.

-- Due to the large amount of transactions that take place, the London trading session is normally the most volatile session.
+- Due to the large number of transactions that take place, the London trading session is normally the most volatile session.

 - Most trends begin during the London session, and they typically will continue until the beginning of the New York session.